tweag/chainsail/app/client/README.md

 ### Deployment

-Create a `.env.local` file in client directory and feed it with appropriate environment variables (see `.env.local.example` for its interface).
-Then use the `Dockerfile` provided to build an image:
+Create a `.env.local` file in the client directory and feed it with the appropriate environment variables (see `.env.local.example` for the interface).
+Then use the `Dockerfile` provided in the client directory to build an image:

 ```shell
 $ docker build -t resaas-client:latest .